Home » Ted Bundy Seattle Locations » This Location

 He would have roamed around this alley at the back of his house.

-It is likely that Bundy's continuous exposure to these images at such a young age played a huge role in the development of his deviant fantasies.
+It is likely that Bundy's continuous exposure to these images at such a young age played a significant role in the development of his deviant fantasies.

 By repeatedly seeking this material out and associating it with pleasure, he was essentially conditioning himself to become aroused by sexual violence.